ipspace/netlab/docs/plugins/ebgp.multihop.md

   r2:
 ```

-You can specify any attribute supported by **bgp.session** plugin on an EBGP multihop session (assuming you included both plugins in your topology).
+You can specify any attribute supported by the other BGP plugins on an EBGP multihop session (assuming you included both plugins in your topology).

 ```
 plugins: [ bgp.session, ebgp.multihop ]